gigwell/elastica/README.md

-# stretch-es
+# Elastical
-A queue based service for Elasticsearch, with helpers.
+A flexible chaining API for ElasticSearch